ContextKeeper/ContextKeeper.VisualStudio/README.md

 ## Current limitations

-- windows  positions are tightly coupled to your (multi) monitor setup and  switching between them are not supported yet (e. g. switching between  workstation and laptop).
+- windows positions are tightly coupled to your (multi) monitor setup, and switching between them is not supported yet (e.g., switching between workstation and laptop with re-adjusted documents size & position to a new resolution).